 4.00 CONSULTATIONS REQUIRED/CARRIED OUT 4.01 Consultation with Cabinet Member required.
 4.02 Consultation with workforce and Trade Unions required.
 Operational staff were involved in the formulation of the idea and development of proposals to ensure that they meet the identified needs and are fit for purpose; the impact is intended to be positive, as it would lead to improved welfare facilities, a more efficient layout for the site and increase the reliability of plant and equipment.
 4.03 The new facility will require planning permission, so the impact on neighbouring businesses will need to be considered along with the main freeholder for the industrial estate, Spencer's Industrial Estates.
 4.04 Initial discussions have already taken place with the Spencer family, who were receptive to the proposals and welcomed the move to a single separate site under cover and a new access road for the industrial estate.
 More detailed and formal discussions will be required as the project progresses.
 4.05 Natural Resources Wales (NRW) will also need to be consulted in relation to changes to the environmental permit; however, initial discussions regarding the proposals have been met favourably by NRW officers.
 4.06 Consultation with contractors required.
 The impact on haulage companies collecting from site will need to be considered: the plans are being developed and proposed with a view to improving access to the site to enable hauliers to manoeuvre more easily and separate haulage from the processing operations.
+4.07 Environment Overview and Scrutiny considered the matter at their meeting in December 2019 and recommended Cabinet approve the investment detailed in this report.
+4.08 The Local Members whose ward the site is located have been consulted and their comments will be considered during the detailed design work.

-5.00 APPENDICES 5.01 Appendix 1 - Indicative layout plan for Standard Yard WTS
+5.00 APPENDICES 5.01 Appendix 1 - Indicative layout plan for Standard Yard WTS.

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 The Welsh Government's Collections Blueprint
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 The Welsh Government's Collections Blueprint.

-7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Stephen Jones Telephone: 01352 704700 E-mail: stephen.o.jones@flintshire.gov.uk
+7.00 CONTACT OFFICER DETAILS

+7.01 Contact Officer: Stephen Jones Telephone: 01352 704700

+E-mail: stephen.o.jones@flintshire.gov.uk

-8.00 GLOSSARY OF TERMS These are provided corporately on the Infonet (link) and maintained by the Executive Office 8.01 WTS = Waste Transfer Station, which is a building / processing site for the temporary deposition of waste or recyclable materials before they are sorted, baled or bulked for onward processing, treatment and recycling.
-MRF = Materials Recovery Facility, Materials Reclamation Facility, Materials Recycling Facility or Multi Re-use Facility (MRF, pronounced "murf") is a specialised plant that receives, separates and prepares recyclable materials for marketing to the end-user manufacturer
+8.00 GLOSSARY OF TERMS WTS - Waste Transfer Station, which is a building / processing site for the temporary deposition of waste or recyclable materials before they are sorted, baled or bulked for onward processing, treatment and recycling.
+MRF - Materials Recovery Facility, Materials Reclamation Facility, Materials Recycling Facility or Multi Re-use Facility (MRF, pronounced "murf") is a specialised plant that receives, separates and prepares recyclable materials for marketing to the end-user manufacturer